Thais fear 'no chance' of more survivors from tourist boat, nearly 60 may be dead

 A Marine Department official said there was probably “no chance” any more survivors could be found from inside the boat.

-“A day and a night has passed,” said the department’s deputy director-general, Kritpetch Chaichuay.
+“A day and a night have passed,” said the department’s deputy director-general, Kritpetch Chaichuay.

-Thailand is in the middle of its rainy season, which usually runs from May to October, and often generates high winds and flash storms in coastal areas, especially on its west coast on the Indian Ocean, where Phuket is located.
+Thailand is in the middle of its rainy season, which usually runs from May to October and often generates high winds and flash storms in coastal areas, especially on its west coast, on the Indian Ocean, where Phuket is located.

 Police are investigating the incident.
 The boat, which went down about 7 km (5 miles) from shore, was properly registered and had not been overloaded, police said.

-Tourist Police bureau deputy chief, Major General Surachate Hakparn, said in a post on Facebook tour operators had been warned about the severe weather.
+Tour operators had been warned about the severe weather, Tourist Police bureau deputy chief, Major General Surachate Hakparn, said.

-“Be careful … nature is not a joke,” Surachate wrote.
+“Be careful ... nature is not a joke,” Surachate wrote on Facebook.

 “The Tourist Police warned businesses in Phuket already to not take boats out from shore, but they violated this order by taking foreign tourists out,” he said.